brson/treasuretree/README.md

 and is in a frankly embarassing shape.

 The Solana integration is the barest prototype.
-During the hackathon we ran into problems with several of our architectural assumptions, and have not fixed them yet.
+During the hackathon we had to overcome the learning curve, and ran into problems with several of our architectural assumptions which have not been fixed yet.

 In particular,
 the Solana program doesn't actually verify the signatures